commercetools/commercetools-sync-java/docs/usage/STATE_SYNC.md

 [More information about Sync Options](SYNC_OPTIONS.md).

 #### Running the sync
-After all the aforementioned points in the previous section have been fulfilled, to run the sync:
+After all the aforementioned points in the previous section have been fulfilled, run the sync as follows:
 ````java
 // instantiating a State sync
    final StateSync stateSync = new StateSync(stateSyncOptions);